The following article shows some of the possibilities how XML

 DOM Text interface

-Let’s go through a simple example to discuss the usage of
+Let’s go through a simple example to discuss

-private synonym simplifies the access to the package.
+code.
+A private synonym simplifies the access to the package.
 For example, for user

 scott: